DavidAce/EMC-New/README.md

 ##### Example
-If parameters `sigma`, `mu`, `rho` are to be minimized in a 3D cube parameter space.
-Then boundaries.dat may contain (tab delimited):
+If parameters `sigma`, `mu`, `rho` are to be minimized in a 3D cube parameter space with volume `64`, centered at origo, then boundaries.dat may contain (tab delimited):

-                -1  3.5
+                -2  2
-                10  20
+                -2  2
-                2   5
+                -2  2

 ## Constants